YHA Eyam

 Reception opening hours: From 07:30 - 10:00 and 17:00 - 22:00.

 Licensed bar: This hostel has a licensed bar offering a range of alcohol and soft drinks.
-It is not possible for guests to bring their own alcohol, except when hiring the main building & coach house through YHA Exclusive Hire.
+It is not possible for guests to bring their own alcohol, except when hiring the main building through YHA Exclusive Hire.

 Self-catering: Guests have access to a kitchenette with a fridge, kettle and toaster.
-The commerical kitchen is also available when hiring the main building & coach house through YHA Exclusive Hire.
+The commerical kitchen is also available when hiring the main building through YHA Exclusive Hire.

 Parking: Parking is available in a car park at the bottom of our driveway.
 You are welcome to proceed up the drive-in order to unload your luggage and then return your vehicle to the carpark afterwards.